Darkone83/oxfp/README.md

 - Open the project in Arduino IDE.
 - Install all required libraries (see above).
 - Select your ESP32 board and correct COM port.
-- Flash as usual.
+- Upload the firmware.

 ### 2. **WiFi Configuration**

-- On first boot, the device starts in **WiFi Access Point mode** as `OXFP Setup`.
+- On first boot, the device starts in **WiFi Access Point mode** named `OXFP Setup`.
-- Connect to this WiFi with your phone or computer.
+- Connect via your phone or computer.
-- The captive portal or [http://192.168.4.1](http://192.168.4.1) will let you join your main WiFi network.
+- The captive portal or [http://192.168.4.1](http://192.168.4.1) allows you to join your home WiFi.

 ### 3. **Access the Web UI**

-- Once connected to WiFi, find the device’s IP address (check your router or serial output).
+- Once connected, find the device’s IP address (via router or serial output).
-- Or, just open [http://oxfp.local](http://oxfp.local) (mDNS).
+- Or, just use [http://oxfp.local](http://oxfp.local) (mDNS enabled).
-- Visit `/config` (e.g. [http://oxfp.local/config](http://oxfp.local/config)).
+- Open [http://oxfp.local/config](http://oxfp.local/config) for full LED control.

 ### 4. **Web Configuration UI**

-- Set **global brightness** with the slider.
+- **Set brightness** with the slider.
-- Select **Mode:**
+- **Select Mode:**
+    - **Stock**: Xbox-original status logic (Green/Red/Orange).
-    - **Static**: Custom RGB mapping for each Xbox status color (Red, Green, Orange) on both LEDs.
+    - **Static**: Custom RGB mapping for each status (Red, Green, Orange).
+Both LEDs set together.
-    - **Animation**: Select from several effects.
-User colors (where applicable) and brightness are used.
+    - **Animation**: Select from 7 dynamic effects.
+Each effect allows per-LED color selection (if applicable), speed adjustment, and brightness.
-- Click **Save** to apply and persist settings.
+- **Live Preview:**
+  Preview any combination of settings and animation instantly.
+- **Save:**
+  Applies and persists your settings to flash.
+- **Reset:**
+  Restores all options to factory defaults.

+---

 ## Modes Overview

 ### **1. Stock (Original) Mode**
-- LEDs follow Xbox panel logic:
+- LEDs follow Xbox front panel status:
-    - Green = console on/ready, Red = error, Orange = warning (just like stock hardware).
+    - Green = console ready/on, Red = error, Orange = warning (matches hardware).

 ### **2. Static Override**
-- LEDs ignore Xbox inputs and always display user-chosen colors for Red, Green, and Orange states (for both left and right LEDs).
+- LEDs ignore Xbox inputs and always display your chosen colors for Red, Green, and Orange states (both LEDs).

 ### **3. Animation Modes**

+Each animation allows independent color selection for **LED 0** and **LED 1** (where relevant):

+1. **Color Bounce:**
+   LEDs alternate ("bounce") between two user-selected colors.
+2. **Breathing/Pulse:**
-- **Pulse**: Both LEDs smoothly pulse brightness with user-selected color.
+   Both LEDs pulse smoothly in brightness (each with its own color).
-- **Fade**: Fade in/out in a sawtooth pattern, user color.
+3. **Chase:**
+   A single color appears to "chase" between the two LEDs.
+4. **RGB Fade:**
-- **Rainbow**: Both LEDs cycle through a smooth rainbow.
+   Both LEDs cycle through a full RGB color wheel/fade.
-- **Dual Rainbow**: Each LED cycles its own rainbow, offset from each other.
+5. **Blinking:**
+   Both LEDs blink on/off, each with their selected color.
+6. **Alternating:**
-- **Color Chase**: LEDs alternate between two user-selected colors in a chasing pattern.
+   LEDs alternate their colors back and forth.
-- **Sparkle**: Both LEDs randomly pick between two colors or off, creating a sparkling effect.
+7. **Fire/Flicker:**
+   Both LEDs flicker with warm fire-like hues (per-LED random, colors not user-settable in this mode).

+All animations support speed and brightness adjustment via sliders.

+---

 ## Additional Notes

 - All configuration changes are persistent and will be restored on reboot.
-- If you lose WiFi access, hold the device reset to re-enter WiFi setup mode.
+- If you lose WiFi access, reset the device to re-enter WiFi setup mode.
+- Live preview works for both static and animated effects.

+---

 ## License

 MIT License

+---

 ### Attribution

 If you modify and redistribute this code, **please credit Darkone83 for the original source**.